 Pork shoulder is, confusingly, the top portion of the front leg of the hog.
 Some recipes may call for parts of the shoulder.
 The lower portion of the shoulder is often called the arm picnic, and the upper part of the shoulder is called the Boston blade roast or Boston-style butt, which contains the shoulder blade bone.

-If you have a smoker, this well-seasoned pork sandwich recipe is for you.
-It makes 14 to 18 servings so invite the neighbors and pick up enough buns and condiments.
+If you own a smoker, this well-seasoned pulled pork sandwich recipe is for you.
+It makes 14 to 18 servings, so invite the neighbors and be sure to pick up enough buns and condiments.
 While the prep time is about 15 minutes, plan on a smoke time of 4 to 5 hours.

 1. Make the Seasoning Rub

 In a small bowl stir together 1 tablespoon paprika, 1 tablespoon ground black pepper, 2 teaspoons salt, 2 teaspoons chili powder, 2 teaspoons ground cumin, 2 teaspoons packed brown sugar, 1 teaspoon granulated sugar, and 1 teaspoon cayenne pepper.